Beluki/MovieWar/README.md

 * `--no-auto-update` does not add new movies to the database when searching OMDB.

 * `--filepath path` sets the current movies database to use.
-Useful if you want to have a different file for say... cartoons.
+Useful if you want to have a different file for say... animation and cartoons.

 ## Scoring

-An exact guess is 50 points.
+An exact guess is worth 50 points.

 An error is (20 points - distance to the movie release year).
-For example, if you guess 1990 and the release date is 5 years apart, you get 15 points.
+For example, if you guess 1990 and the correct release date is 5 years apart, you get 15 points.

 Note that it's possible to have a negative score.